Signed Into Law

 Which agencies enforce HB5436?

-HB5436 is enforced by Texas Department of Motor Vehicles (TxDMV), County Tax Assessor-Collectors and Local Law Enforcement Agencies.
+HB5436 is enforced by County Tax Assessor-Collectors, Local Law Enforcement Agencies and Texas Department of Motor Vehicles (TxDMV).

 Q

-The compliance urgency for HB5436 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5436 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q